Everything You Need to Know About Damp Basements

-Basement condensation is most likely caused by water vapors which slowly rise from the ground below and make its way through the foundation right to your floor and walls.
+Frequently occurring problems like basement condensation and dampness typically happen when water vapor slowly rises from the ground below and makes its way through the foundation right to your floor and walls.

-Ohio homeowners grapple with damp or moist basements from time to time.
-Some wait and see if the problem will go away on its own, while others reach out to basement contractors to help them resolve the issue.
+Homeowners throughout Central and Southern Ohio grapple with damp or moist basements from time to time.
+Some wait and see if the problem will go away on its own, while others reach out to basement experts to help them resolve the issue.

-In this post, we’ll highlight the causes and signs of dampness and steps you can take to bring the situation under control.
+Let’s explore everything you need to know about damp basements – from the causes and signs of dampness to the steps you can take to bring the situation under control.

-- Mold or mildew appearance on floors and walls
+- Mold or mildew on floors and walls

 - Excessive condensation on your windows

 Many things can cause your basement to be damp or leak.
 The major culprits include:

 Basements are mainly underground and naturally cooler than the rest of the house.
 Because of this, cool air isn’t able to hold much moisture as the warm air in the other rooms.
 When air from upper rooms mixes with air from the basement, it condenses on the basement walls, including uninsulated pipes that run through it.

 In the same vein, if the basement is not waterproofed, moisture could slowly rise from the ground below and make its way through the foundation right to your floor and walls.
 This is likely to become a problem if your home is built with porous concrete blocks or bricks.

 Leaky pipes and cracks on the foundation wall also act as a conduit for moisture and water.
 French drains, rain gutters, and sewer overflows are other potential causes of dampness.
 More often than not, they cause water to come into contact with the basement walls and floor.